 My first read through was brutal.
 I hardly understood anything, and I had to set it aside for a while.
 Later, I was referred to Adam Langley’s blog post, which proved much more readable, but still not obvious to me.
 Then, after days of banging my head around that problem, it finally clicked, and I could read the damn paper.

-Elligator comes in two versions.
-What you want is Elligator 2, which works on all Montgomery curves over a prime field, including Curve25519 (no love for other fields, sorry).
+Elligator comes in two versions, Elligator 1 and Elligator 2.
+The one you want is Elligator 2, which works on all Montgomery curves over a prime field, including Curve25519 (extention fields aren’t supported).
+For the rest of this article, I’ll use the parameters of Curve25519 as an example.
 First, we need to define a few constants and functions: